ahuth/ahuth.github.io/src/articles/what-react-refs-really-are.md

 }
 ```

 There weren't really any other use cases.
+We'll come back to why this changes with hooks.

-However, hooks require us to explicitly consider what values are changing, and how this affects setup and teardown.
+When using hooks, we have to explicitly consider what values are changing, and how this affects setup and teardown.

 For example, this logs a message to the console every so often.